Refining holographic models of the quark-gluon plasma: Introduction

 Apart from working with the DBI action, our work involves novel elements.
 We develop the fitting procedure towards more systematic method, where we both introduce Ans\"atze for the fitted potentials that can be systematically improved to obtain more accurate fits, and fit the lattice data by using a statistical model.
-As another novel component, we fit (simultaneously with the entropy density and $\chitwo$) the next baryon number susceptibility $\chifour(T)$ to data provided in \cite{Bazavov:2020bjn}.
+As an additional novel component, we simultaneously fit the next baryon number susceptibility, $\chifour(T)$, along with the entropy density and $\chitwo(T)$, to the data provided in \cite{Bazavov:2020bjn}.
 In order to do this efficiently, we write a code which computes $\chifour$ in the holographic models from the background data at $\muB=0$ directly, through solving the equations governing the lowest-order fluctuations, therefore avoiding the use of numerical derivatives.

-In the subsequent Section~\ref{sec:models}, we will start with a quick overview of the holographic framework by introducing the two types of actions and how they can be used to compute equilibrium thermodynamics given input potentials.
+In the subsequent Section~\ref{sec:models}, we will start with a quick overview of the holographic framework by introducing the two types of actions and explain how they can be used to compute equilibrium thermodynamics for given input potentials.
 These potentials play a key role, as they parametrize our ignorance of the precise gravity dual of QCD.
 In Section~\ref{sec:modelfitting}, we choose potentials that are motivated by the string/gravity framework and therefore essentially encompass those that are widely used in the literature, but can also be systematically extended to include higher-order corrections.
 We continue to discuss how these potentials can be fitted to data for the Yang-Mills theory~\cite{Panero:2009tv} and QCD with $\Nf=2+1$ flavors.
 We use data for entropy density (rather than pressure) because computing entropy density is more efficient in the holographic model.
 As for the fit to the full QCD data with $\Nf=2+1$ flavors, we not only use the entropy density of lattice QCD \cite{HotQCD:2014kol,Borsanyi:2013bia} but also carry out a robust fit, determined through least-squares analysis, to the available baryon number susceptibility $\chitwo(T)$~\cite{Bazavov:2020bjn,Borsanyi:2011sw} and $\chifour(T)$~\cite{Bazavov:2020bjn} data.
 It is important to note that in this paper, quarks are treated as massless, a limitation that we revisit in the conclusion.

 In Section~\ref{sec:results} we present the results from fitting the models to available data.
 First of all we demonstrate that the results also give an unbiased description of the pressure $P$ by analyzing the interaction measure $(\eps-3P)/T^4$, where $\eps$ is the energy density.
 We then use the models to compute further susceptibilities and show that they agree well with lattice results which are available up to $\chieight$~\cite{Bazavov:2020bjn}.
 We provide results for higher-order susceptibilities too.
 We then continue to nonvanishing density and compare the predictions with the experimental results from the BES program, finding a reasonable matching.
 We conclude the discussion by mapping out the holographic phase diagram in the ($\muB,T$)-plane.
 We find a critical point at $\muB/T \approx 6.0$ ($\muB/T \approx 6.4$) in the DBI (EMD) model.